Robert

 a Bachelor of Arts in Business Administration from the University of North

-for the City of Greenville, South Carolina, a member of the historic preservation
+for the City of Greenville, South Carolina, a former member of the historic preservation

 grants committee for the South Carolina Department of Archives and History,